 - Bone bruise from a direct blow

-When to Call Your Doctor for Arm Injury
+When to Call for Arm Injury

-Call 911 If…
+Call 911 Now

-- Your child has major bleeding that can't be stopped
+- Major bleeding that can't be stopped

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - You think your child has a serious injury

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Doctor Within 24 Hours

-- Pain not improved after 3 days
+- Pain not better after 3 days

-Call Your Doctor During Weekday Office Hours If
+Call Doctor During Office Hours

 - You have other questions or concerns

-Parent Care at Home If
+Self Care at Home

 - Bruised muscle or bone from direct blow